gabrielenizzoli/spark_engine/docs/sinks/sink_batch-stream.md

 | `trigger` | no | Defines trigger for stream. |
 | `options` | no | A key-value map of options.
 Meaning is format-dependent |

-## Parameters

-An batch or stream data sink can have some of its options replaced by command-line parameters or environment variables.
-An option line is treated as a template where the replacements are enclosed in the `${` and `}` brackets.
-If a replacement is not present and no default value is provided, an error will be thrown.
-Parameter can be passed on the command line at start-time and can be optionally read from the environment.

-In its more generic form, a parameter replacement looks like `${name:default value}`, where:

-* `name` is the expected parameter name to use to replace in the component;
-* `default value` is an optional non-null or non-empty value to use if a parameter is not provided.

-As an example, in the following component the `${n:NAME:100}` string will be replaced by the value of the `NAME` parameter, after converting it to a number.

 ## Examples

 Yaml Example for a Batch Sink: